-The University of Wisconsin-Madison is one of 25 academic institutions to receive five-year funding from 2019 until 2024.
+The University of Wisconsin-Madison is one of 25 academic institutions to receive funding from 2019 until 2024.
 The center reflects a partnership between the UW School of Medicine and Public Health, the Institute for Research on Poverty and the School of Human Ecology.

 The center’s mission will be to improve the health of low-income women, infants and families in Wisconsin.
 Deborah Ehrenthal, MD, MPH, associate professor in the departments of obstetrics and gynecology and population health sciences at the UW School of Medicine and Public Health, will be the center's director.